LLMARE-TESTING/LLMARE/README.md

   - comment.py: This file is a script file that implements the entire process of reproducing the user-described scenario, corresponding to the functions of LLMARE in the target identfication stage and scenario reproduction stage.
   - explore.py: This script summarizes each state and activity based on the viewtree file of the page, corresponding to the functions of LLMARE in the pre-exploration stage.
 The output files after the script is executed include activity_function.json,page_html.json,activity_task.json,state_task.json.
   - tools.py: This file holds functions such as converting the viewtree into HTML representation, comparing page similarities, and taking screenshots etc.
   - generate_comments.py: This script is used to determine whether the scenario described in the user's comment is reproducible and extract the corresponding key information.
 Its output files is comment.xlsx.
+- data.xlsx: For all the user reviews selected by LLM that can be reproduced, we manually screened out the reproducible and non-reproducible content and save in this file.

 ## Prerequisite